jplataquin/tility/README.md

 Sometimes you want to speed things up by writing reusable HTML templates, but you don't want to create a full blown web components or you just want to keep things simple.

-Here is an example that extends the Template class to follow the bootstrap form-group template.
+Here is an example that extends the Template class to follow the bootstrap html template.

 *BootstrapTemplate.js*